A Celebration of Black Music and Culture

 Robert Johnson, c.
 1936

-Advances in technology led to the genre being electrified in the 1940s and the advent of Chicago blues, with the electric guitar taking on a starring role.
+Technological advances led to the genre being electrified in the 1940s and the advent of Chicago blues, with the electric guitar taking on a starring role.
 Artists like B.B.
-King and Muddy Waters became mainstream stars, with their musical prowess leading to radio play, and eventually, the creation of rock and roll.
+King and Muddy Waters became mainstream stars, with their musical prowess leading to radio play and, eventually, the creation of rock and roll.

 Jazz